RobinSchmidt/RS-MET/ReadMe.txt

 code in this project is trivial because all the actual code is in the library.
 The other projects that can be built are mostly for development and testing.

+Disclaimer:
+I'm currently in the process of restructuring the codebase, merging code from 3 different codebases with *lots* of overlapping functionality but slightly different goals and interfaces.
+That is to say: it's rather messy at the moment and the API is still subject to change.
+Eventually, my goal is to provide a commercially viable DSP library for licensing to audio software companies - but as said: i need to clean up a lot of things, so don't take the messy and inconsistent API too seriously yet - i'm still working on it. ...and if you have some special requirement that the library does not yet support - consider to hire me to add it.
+I'm generally available for freelance work on audio DSP algorithms with special focus on musical DSP.